d-bl/MAE-gf/docs/roses.md

 ## Introduction

 On this page several variants of the rose ground.
+The variants with an extra stitch in the middle can be found on page [bias grounds_][page-bias].
 A zip file with more than 2000 rose ground variants can be <a href="https://github.com/d-bl/MAE-gf/releases/download/rose_rounds/rose-ground-pair-diagrams.zip" download>downloaded here</a>.

+[page-bias]: ../docs/bias

 ## Rose ground